murphyka/information_explorable/info_decomp.md

 Specifically, we use the Bhattacharyya coefficient between the posterior distributions, which is one when they perfectly overlap and zero when they have no overlap.

 <a class='footend' key='dvib'></a>
-This way of restricting information is more general than VAEs; see the deep variational information bottleneck<a class='citestart' key='dvib'></a>.
+This way of restricting information is more general than VAEs; see Alemi et al. on the variational information bottleneck<a class='citestart' key='dvib'></a>.

 ### References